bazelbuild/proposals/designs/2024-08-14-copy-action.md

 ```

 Compared to the canonical implementation;
-- Implementation is significantly smaller drops a (fairly light) import.
+- Implementation is significantly smaller and drops a (fairly light) import.
 - Spawn action branches replaced by `copy` action.
 - `is_windows` attribute to pick spawn action branch is gone.
 - Macro to automatically set `is_windows` is gone.